-Field Names in a FOREACH
+Field Names

 A relation created from a FOREACH statement is a new tuple.
 Pig infers the data types of the fields in the new tuple, but sometimes the names of the fields are not inferred.
 In the following simple projection, Pig will use the same field name as the original relation: